 - West End Show

 South Kensington is the closest tube station to our first stop of the day.
-When you have arrived, exit the station following signs for the National History Museum.
-Use the Transport for London journey planner to map out your journey.
+When you have arrived, exit the station following the signs for the National History Museum.
+Use this Transport for London journey planner to map out your journey.

 National History Museum

 One thing I continue to love about the National History Museum is how immersive and theatrical it is.
-I feel like it’s the closest I’ll ever get to time travel, as I wander the galleries packed to the brim with natural phenomena.
 Not to mention, it’s one of the most impressive buildings in the entire city.

 Afternoon Tea at Harrods

-After spending the morning meandering around 2 of London’s prime museums, I’m sure you’ll be ready for lunch.
-You could eat inside the museums; however, the food is over-priced and underwhelming, in my opinion.
-Nearby the museums you’ll find several great restaurants, including Honest Burgers and Pierino.
-Or, if a Traditional Afternoon Tea is on your London bucket list, which it should be, Harrods is just a 15-minute walk away.
+Nearby the museums you’ll find several great restaurants.
+Or, if a Traditional Afternoon Tea is on your London bucket list (which it should be) Harrods is just a 15-minute walk away.

 Oxford Street & Covent Garden